 Pagode de Chanteloup

 At the edge of the Amboise woods stands a curious monument: a 44 metre tall Chinese Pagoda which was erected in 1775 by the Duke of Choiseul as an imitation of the one in Versailles.
 The Duke used to be King Louis XV’s most powerful minister, before falling in disgrace in 1770.
-He retired to Amboise and built a castle which disappeared in the 19th century.
+He retired to Amboise and built a castle that disappeared in the 19th century.
 The Pagoda is the only building left standing on the Duke’s estate, and also the largest “folie” inherited from the Ancien Régime.
 The Pagoda is open to the public and you can reach it by climbing an indoor staircase.
 From its top (149 steps), the beautiful view stretches above the forest to Amboise, the Loire Valley and as far as Tours.

 The chateau de Chenonceau is only 18 km away from Amboise.
 This chateau is arguably one of the Loire Valley’s most famous, with its arches spanning the River Cher.
 Chenonceau is one of the most popular chateaux in France… which becomes obvious as soon as you arrive, as there are so many visitors.